 Often contact between parents initially is difficult and can be a breeding ground for open warfare.
 If you, or the other parent, are having difficulty avoiding conflict try to create other options that may decrease potential confrontations.
 Arrange for pickups or drop offs to take place in a neutral setting.
 Also make sure children are not in listening range when telephone conversations are being held with the other parent.
 If necessary use written communication, voicemail, text messages, email or faxes to share information with your child’s other parent.

-Establish a business-like relationship with your Ex
+Establish a business-like relationship with your Co-Parent

 Your relationship as husband and wife has ended; however, you both will continue to have a lifelong investment in the well-being of your children.